 - Web sales and web-influenced sales are growing

 - Mobile technology has increased consumer comfort with virtual agents

 Read on to learn more about these key trends in consumer demand for self-service options.

-According to Forrester, 77 percent of US consumers say “valuing my time” is the most important part of good online customer service.
+According to Forrester research, 77% of US consumers say “valuing my time” is the most important part of good online customer service.
 They’re looking for more than correct answers or a quick response times.
 They want a consistent experience from their first interaction to the resolution of their issue.

 Even though valuing customers’ time is the best way to provide exceptional service, most companies are missing the mark.
 Three-quarters of customers believe reaching a live agent takes too long, according to a survey from American Express.
 What’s more, they have high expectations for speed of service.
-Are you meeting their expectations for responding to emails in four hours or less, social media in an hour, phone calls in two minutes, and live chat in 30 seconds?
+Are you meeting their expectations for responding to emails in less than an hour, live chat in under a minute, and other call center industry standards?